kitloong/laravel-migrations-generator/README.md

 Note that the new `column` is always added at the end of the created `table` which means the ordering of the column generated in migration will differ from what we have from the schema.

-Supported database with custom types:
+Supported database with user-defined types:

 - [x] PostgreSQL
 - [x] SQL Server